Yoast/wordpress-seo/readme.txt

 = 11.5.0 =
 Release Date: June 25th, 2019

+Yoast SEO 11.5 is out today.
+This release features a big change that gives you a better idea of how searchers see your snippets on mobile.
+Yep, we’ve overhauled the mobile snippet preview and brought it up-to-date with Google’s latest changes.
+And that, of course, includes that shiny favicon.
 Find out what Yoast SEO 11.5 is all about in [our 11.5 release post](https://yoa.st/release-11-5)!

 Enhancements: